YaySI649/SI649Artists/data/readme.txt

-get_json.py:
+get_sql.py:
-* move your lastfmDB.db to this folder and run get_json to spit out .js files
+* move your lastfmDB.db to this folder and run get_sql to spit out insert sqls in .js files

 base.html: a template to display population process